 Our success is dependent on our ability to sustain innovation and technology leadership in order to maintain our competitive advantage.
 We believe that we have built a highly differentiated platform that will position us to further extend the adoption of our platform and products.
 Datadog is frequently deployed across a customer's entire infrastructure, making it ubiquitous.
 Datadog is a daily part of the lives of developers, operations engineers and business leaders.
 We employ a land-and-expand business model centered around offering products that are easy to adopt and have a very short time to value.
 Our efficient go-to-market model enables us to prioritize significant investment in innovation.
-We have proven initial success of our platform approach, through expansion beyond our initial infrastructure monitoring solution, to include APM in 2017, logs in 2018, user experience and network performance monitoring in 2019, and our security platform in 2020.
-As of June 30, 2021, approximately 75% of our customers were using more than one product, up from approximately 68% a year earlier.
+We have proven initial success of our platform approach, through expansion beyond our initial infrastructure monitoring solution, to include APM in 2017, logs in 2018, user experience and network performance monitoring in 2019 and security monitoring in 2020.
+As of March 31, 2022, approximately 81% of our customers were using more than one product, up from approximately 75% a year earlier.
 We believe these metrics indicate strong momentum in the uptake of our newer platform products.